JonmarCorpuz/SecondBrain/Google Cloud/Cloud VPC.md

 # VPC Network Modes

-## Auto Mode VPC Network
+## Automatic Mode VPC Network

-* Subnets are automatically created in each region
+* Designed for simplicity and ease of setup
+* Google Cloud automatically sets up the environment with a default configuration (*One subnet is created in each region using a predefined set of IP ranges*, *Automically includes system-generated routes which facilitates communication within the VPC and to the Internet*, *etc.*)
 * Automatically used by default VPCs

 ## Custom Mode VPC Network

-* No subnets are automatically created (You have complete control over subnets and their IP ranges)
+* Offers full control over the configuration of the network (*No subnets are automatically created*, *etc.*)
+* Users define their own network configurations (*Subnets*, *IP ranges*, *Routes*, *etc.*)
+* Ideal for environments that need detailed network configurations (*Strict compliance or security requirements*, *Integration with on-premises networks*, *etc.*)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)